 Another feature the hotel has that we have not taken advantage of is their beach access.
 There is a ferry that takes you to a private beach island so that you can enjoy the seclusion and sandy beaches of Florida.

 If you are traveling south to the Naples/Marco Island area, check out my post on Exploring Marco Island with Kids.
 If your plan is to travel without kids, check out these romantic getaways in Florida.
+The Everglades

 All in all, the Hyatt Regency Coconut Point receives an A+.
 It has great food, water slides, a lazy river, pools, and family game activities all in one place!
 We don’t have to leave!
 What makes this hotel even more spectacular is that the stay was free (besides the food and drinks of course).
 Well, technically the stay was $75.
 I am essentially paying my annual card fee to stay here.
 Well worth it, don’t you think?
 Check out room rates here.

-If you enjoyed this review on why the Hyatt Regency Coconut Point is one of
+I hope you enjoyed this review on why the Hyatt Regency Coconut Point is one of

 This post contains affiliate links.
 I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.